-Red, White and Blue paint (I used Valspar sample pots from Lowes in La Fonda Geranium Red, Indigo Cloth and Colonial White)
+- Red, White and Blue paint (I used Valspar sample pots from Lowes in La Fonda Geranium Red, Indigo Cloth, and Colonial White)

-God Bless America file to cut with a Silhouette machine
+- God Bless America file to cut with a Silhouette machine

-vinyl and transfer paper
+- Vinyl and transfer paper

-Sponge brush and pouncer brush
+- Sponge brush and pouncer brush

 1. I first measured my frame to figure out how many paint sticks I would need and also to know how wide to cut my paint sticks.

 3. Next using my sample pots of paint in Colonial White and La Fonda Geranium Red I painted the sticks with a foam brush.
-I applied two coats.

 4. Once dry I used my 3M sanding sponge to distress the edges.

 A nickel space wasn’t enough of a space and I didn’t want to have to rip one of the paint sticks to a thinner size.

 Then cut out the vinyl with the Cameo machine and apply it to the painted paint sticks.

 7. Using a pouncer brush add the Indigo Cloth Valspar paint.

 I used a vinyl hook to get the letters off but you could also use a stick pin.

-Then hang it on your wall year round or just during Memorial Day to the 4th of July.
+Then hang it on your wall year-round or just from Memorial Day to the 4th of July.